-Because computers necessarily can only store approximations for most DOUBLE and FLOAT type values, it is not recommended to perform test for exact equality or inequality.
-Instead, o ne should allow for an acceptable amount of error.
+▲ Because computers necessarily can only store approximations for most DOUBLE and FLOAT type values, it is not recommended to test these data types for exact equality or inequality.
+Instead, one should allow for an acceptable amount of error.
 The following example checks if \$0 = 5, with an error of 0.00001 permitted: